NPL Site Narrative for Pierson's Creek

 Newark, New Jersey

-The Troy Chem Corp Inc site is located in an industrial area of Newark, New Jersey.
-Pierson's Creek, which currently originates just south of the Troy facility, discharges to Newark Bay, approximately 1.5 miles downstream of the Troy facility.
+The Pierson's Creek site is located in an industrial area of Newark, New Jersey.
+Pierson’s Creek discharges to Newark Bay, approximately 1.5 miles downstream.

-In addition to the discharge of mercury-contaminated wastewater, there is a history of spills and discharges to the ground surface characterized by puddles of chemicals on the ground; mercury droplets on the ground and in runoff reaching Pierson's Creek; holes and cracks in containment dikes; thousands of drums of chemical waste, many of which were leaking, and inoperable containment basin pump floats.
+In addition to the discharge of mercury-contaminated wastewater, there is a history of spills and discharges to the ground surface characterized by puddles of chemicals on the ground; mercury droplets on the ground and in runoff reaching Pierson's Creek.

-The primary contaminant of concern is mercury, which Troy discharged directly to Pierson's Creek.
-In addition to mercury, creek sediments contain elevated levels of arsenic, cadmium, chromium, lead, nickel, volatile organic compounds (VOCs), pesticides, PAHs, and polychlorinated biphenyls (PCBs).
+The primary contaminant of concern is mercury, which was discharged directly to Pierson's Creek.
+In addition to mercury, creek sediments contain elevated levels of arsenic, cadmium, chromium, lead, nickel, volatile organic compounds (VOCs), pesticides, polycyclic aromatic hydrocarbons (PAHs) and polychlorinated biphenyls (PCBs).

 Potential Impacts on Surrounding Community/Environment: